Jennifer O'Neill (basketball)

-Jennifer Victoria O'Neill (born 19 April 1990) is a Puerto Rican professional basketball player who has played in the Women's National Basketball Association (WNBA).
+Jennifer Victoria O'Neill (born 19 April 1990) is a Puerto Rican professional basketball player who has played in the Women's National Basketball Association (WNBA) as well as the Puerto Rican national team.

 Career

 College

 O'Neill played for the Kentucky Wildcats, where she was SEC 6th Woman of the Year in 2014 and 2015.

 Professional career

 In May 2015, O'Neill signed a training camp contract with the Minnesota Lynx and made the final cut for the roster.
 She made her WNBA debut on 5 June 2015, scoring 2 points, 4 rebounds and 1 assist in 10 minutes in a win over the Tulsa Shock.
 On 22 July 2015, O'Neill was waived by the Lynx after playing 13 games.
 During the 2015–16 WNBA off-season, O'Neill played in Israel for Hapoel Rishon Le-Zion and in Puerto Rico for Gigantes de Carolina.
 In February 2016, O'Neill signed with the Connecticut Sun but was waived before the beginning of the 2016 season.
 The following off-season O'Neill played in Bulgaria for Haskovo 2012.
 In February 2017, O'Neill signed a training camp contract with the Seattle Storm.